justinmahar/gatsby-starter-mdx-launchpad/README.md

 ### Using Template Tags In MDX Content

-You can use the `TemplateText` helper component (`src/components/content/TemplateText.tsx`) to render text containing template tags in your MDX content.
+You can use `TemplateText` (`src/components/content/TemplateText.tsx`) to render text containing template tags in your MDX content.

 This component is included as a [short code](https://mdxjs.com/blog/shortcodes) in all MDX content so you don't need to import it.